bozonx/stt-gateway-microservice/docs/API.md

   - Defaults to `STT_DEFAULT_PROVIDER` if omitted.
   - If `STT_ALLOWED_PROVIDERS` is non-empty, the provider must be in this comma-separated list.
   - If `STT_ALLOWED_PROVIDERS` is empty or unset, all registered providers are allowed.
-- `timestamps` (boolean, optional)
-  - If true, provider is requested to include word-level timestamps (when supported).
 - `restorePunctuation` (boolean, optional)
   - If true, provider is requested to restore/add punctuation in the transcript.
   - Defaults to `true` when the service/provider supports it (e.g., AssemblyAI).